-1.3 Other ethical considerations beyond safety and efficacy also arise with mitochondrial donation.
+1. 3 Other ethical considerations beyond safety and efficacy also arise with mitochondrial donation.
 One concern is the relatively unquestioned moral value of its therapeutic purpose.
 The perceived benefits and moral permissibility of mitochondrial donation and other genetic modification technologies typically rest on their utility in correcting genetic disorders in human embryos.
-Indeed, it has been argued that it would be morally negligent not to use genetic technologies for this reason where possible.2
+Indeed, it has been argued that it would be morally negligent not to use genetic technologies for this reason where possible.

 However, the identification of a condition as a disability or disease, and thus as eligible for treatment, is informed by cultural and medical conceptions of normality.
-While these may have a profound impact on the experience of living with a condition, they do not necessarily determine that experience.3 The perspectives of persons living with disabilities may challenge the "therapeutic imperative" that drives much discussion of inheritable genetic modification.4 In fact, inheritable genetic modification raises questions not only about the first-person valuation of life with disability, but wider societal valuations as well.
+While these may have a profound impact on the experience of living with a condition, they do not necessarily determine that experience.
+The perspectives of persons living with disabilities may challenge the "therapeutic imperative" that drives much discussion of inheritable genetic modification.
+In fact, inheritable genetic modification raises questions not only about the first-person valuation of life with disability, but wider societal valuations as well.

-Disability scholars have argued that using genetic selection technologies constitutes a form of discrimination against people with disabilities insofar as it 'sends a message' to persons with disability that their lives are not worth living.5 This expressive characteristic may also be born out by inheritable genetic modifications, including mitochondrial donation.
+Disability scholars have argued that using genetic selection technologies constitutes a form of discrimination against people with disabilities insofar as it 'sends a message' to persons with disability that their lives are not worth living.
+This expressive characteristic may also be born out by inheritable genetic modifications, including mitochondrial donation.
 Further, inheritable genetic modification also raises the possibility of a world in which some genetic conditions no longer exist.
 For most commentators, this seems an unmitigated good.
 But from another perspective, it raises questions about the social value of disability and the loss entailed in its elimination, and the correlative reduction in genetic diversity.
-Garland Thomson has recently made a case for the importance of conserving disability, while Sparrow has criticized this idea.6
+Garland Thomson has recently made a case for the importance of conserving disability, while Sparrow has criticized this idea.

-The "therapeutic imperative" is underpinned by a conception of disability and disease that sees these as necessarily a harm that ought to be prevented or avoided.7 It is often taken for granted in contemporary debates that procreators should be at liberty to make decisions about reproduction - including when, how, with whom - based on their own values.
+The "therapeutic imperative" is underpinned by a conception of disability and disease that sees it as necessarily a harm that ought to be prevented or avoided.
+It is often taken for granted in contemporary debates that procreators should be at liberty to make decisions about reproduction - including when, how, with whom - based on their own values.
 But typically this autonomy is limited to actions that do not cause significant harm to others, prompting questions about what constitutes harm, and what is significant enough as to place limits on liberty.
 These questions are especially complicated in regards to reproduction, where harm may be considered either 'person affecting' or 'non-person-affecting'.
 This distinction emerges from the so-called 'non-identity problem', which indicates that, so long as a congenital condition is not so bad as to make life not worth living, then no harm is done to the person born with that condition (since otherwise they would not be born at all).
-In relation to mitochondrial donation, one question this raises is about the extent to which women affected by mitochondrial donation if it were available.
+In relation to mitochondrial donation, this raises a question about the extent to which couples affected by mitochondrial disease who are seeking to reproduce would be obliged to or feel pressured to use the technology of mitochondrial donation if it were available.